ory/keto/sdk/js/swagger/docs/EnginesApi.md

 <a name="addOryAccessControlPolicyRoleMembers"></a>
 # **addOryAccessControlPolicyRoleMembers**
-> OryAccessControlPolicyRole addOryAccessControlPolicyRoleMembers(ID, flavor, opts)
+> OryAccessControlPolicyRole addOryAccessControlPolicyRoleMembers(id, flavor, opts)

 Add a member to an ORY Access Control Policy Role